bigsk1/TermSite/README.md

 ### Basic Configuration

-90% of LiveTerm's configurations are done through the `config.json` file.
+90% of TermSite's configurations are done through the `config.json` file.

 ```javascript
 {